 - Schools should arrange to be open and appropriately staffed to look after any students arriving until it is safe for them to return home.

-Candidates for public examinations should listen to radio or watch television for an announcement to be made by the Hong Kong Examinations Authority.
+Candidates for public examinations should listen to radio or watch television for an announcement to be made by the Hong Kong Examinations and Assessment Authority.

 Drivers should beware that there are likely to be serious road flooding and traffic congestion.

 People should avoid going near easily flooded watercourses or passing through flooded areas.
 People whose home may be seriously flooded should consider evacuating their home until the rain has eased and flood water subsided.